 - Remove the passenger seat.
-(See page 3-19 for passenger seat removal and installation procedures.) - 2.
-Attach the helmet to a helmet holder, and then securely install the passenger seat.
+(See page 3-17.) - Attach the helmet to a helmet holder, and then securely install the passenger seat.

 Never ride with a helmet attached to a helmet holder, since the helmet may hit objects, causing loss of control and possibly an accident.